rests on the rural home windows at dusk

 Range

 Found throughout the North and South Islands near old trees, woodpiles, and damp forest hollows.
-Most common in native forests and rural areas with abundant decaying wood for larval development.
+Most common in native forests and rural areas with abundant decaying wood.

 Endemism